 ComScore

 Should Your Teen Get a Job?
-College Admissions Counselors Weigh In
+The Benefits of Working as a Teenager, According to College Admissions Counselors and a Social Worker

 Just thinking about helping your kid get into college is enough to make you want to stroke your (imaginary) beard and yell, “In my day we didn’t need to speak four languages, study cello at Julliard and intern at a start-up!
 We just babysat and called it a day!”
-But before you preach about the obvious benefits of working part time (gas money, grit), consider what really matters to admissions officers.
-Here, some surprising expert advice.
+But before you preach about the obvious benefits of working part time (gas money, grit), consider what really matters to admissions officers and mental health experts alike.
+Here, some surprising expert advice on whether or not teens should have jobs, and what the real value is if they choose to.

 7 Awesome Podcasts for Your Teenager